abd01-0x/abd010x/README.md

 ## Interesting stuffs about me
-- 👀 I’m seeking roles as a data or blockchain analyst.
 - 🌱 I’m currently learning everything about web2 data towards building an AI.
 This includes designing & developing a database/data warehouse, scraping and loading data into the DB/DW, applying predictive modeling thinking, etc. This is for a product/startup idea I have.
 - 🌱 I’m currently learning everything about web3/blockchain data by researching protocol documentation and analyzing its data via Dune Analytics and Flipside Crypto.
 - 💞️ I’m looking to collaborate with other data professionals on predictive modeling and natural language processing.